risk-first/website/menagerie/Map-And-Territory-Risk.md

 ## Picking Projects

-tbd

-## Head In The Sand

-Introduce Rapid Development example here?

-how to pick projects

-how to spot vanity projects

-how to spot where the Goal In Mind is hopelessly ill-thought-through. following the rules more important than getting things done.
+Introduce Rapid Development example here? how to pick projects how to spot vanity projects how to spot where the Goal In Mind is hopelessly ill-thought-through. following the rules more important than getting things done.
 Head in the sand
 Bullshit jobs

-## Biases

-It's tempting to think that [Map And Territory Risk](Map-And-Territory-Risk) is something that happens to someone else, and that you are going to be immune to it.

-Unfortunately, science is here to prove you wrong - our brains are _filled_ with biases which

-Why is this relevant?

-human biases.

-- showing progress
-- the release

-- less wrong

-Is this really a risk??
-Why is this here?
-To shore up the scheduling thing?

-Do biases go in here?
-YES!!

-**Any time your internal model is inconsistent with the world outside.
-Should we call this internal model risk?**

-Machine biases:   machines only store what we put in them, which is not necessarily reality either